kcaisley/kcaisley/Lesson_ A taxonomy of Electronics.md

 ---
 created: 2023-05-14T10:25:34+02:00
-modified: 2023-05-14T11:33:46+02:00
+modified: 2023-05-14T11:35:06+02:00
 ---

 # Lesson: A taxonomy of Electronics

 Overview and Scope of this conversation: What I want to help you understand.
+We’ll do it with no math.
 What we’ll ignore.

 Paradigms, abstractions, disciplines.